-The phenomenon where an association in the direction of a hypothesised causal relation between a risk factor and outcome is observed but is due (at least in part) to (potentially undiagnosed or precursors of) prevalent outcome influencing the risk factor.
+Traditionally, reverse causation is the phenomenon where an association in the direction of a hypothesised causal relationship between an exposure and outcome is observed but is due (at least in part) to (potentially undiagnosed or precursors of) prevalent "outcome" influencing the "exposure".
+In other words, what is considered the "outcome" is actually driving variation in the "exposure" and not in the hypothesised direction of causation from the exposure to the outcome.

 References